jasonknight/gopress/docs.md

 ```go
 func (o *Link) FindByLinkImage(_findByLinkImage string) ([]*Link, error)
 ```
-FindByLinkImage searchs against the primary key link_image and will return []*Link,error This method is a programatically generated finder for Link
+FindByLinkImage searchs against the database table field link_image and will return []*Link,error This method is a programatically generated finder for Link

 ```go